undoLogic/offlineBox/README.md

 ### OfflineBox

+Allows to easily download database backups sucurely from your custom software.

+## Install
+Download files from github
+- Unzip
+- Install Docker
+- Run 1-autoStart-offlineBox.bat
+- It should start up

+More coming later

 ## Auto-Start when Windows Starts

 To ensure this always runs each day and when the computer starts we are going to create a Windows Task Scheduler